Skip to main content

 Automated User Provisioning

-Files.com SCIM provisioning enables organizations to automate the process of creating user accounts.
-When a new user is added to the organization's identity provider (IdP), the SCIM provisioning feature automatically provisions the user's account on Files.com, eliminating the need for manual setup.
-We provision the standard user attributes such as the User Name, Name, Display Name, Email Address, and Company Name.
-This ensures that new users can quickly access the platform and start collaborating without delays.
+When a new user is added to the organization's identity provider (IdP), SCIM provisioning creates the user's account on Files.com without manual setup.
+Files.com provisions the standard user attributes: User Name, Name, Display Name, Email Address, and Company Name.

-SCIM provisioning automates user and group management tasks on a scheduled sync cycle from your IdP.
-Some IDPs also offer on-demand provisioning, allowing immediate provisioning actions without waiting for the next scheduled sync.
-Files.com supports both approaches; however, support for on-demand and SCIM provisioning may vary by identity provider (IDP).
-Refer to your IDP’s documentation for specific capabilities and configuration details.
+SCIM provisioning runs on a scheduled sync cycle from your IdP.
+Some IdPs also offer on-demand provisioning, which performs the action immediately without waiting for the next scheduled sync.
+Files.com supports both approaches, though on-demand support varies by IdP.
+Refer to your IdP's documentation for specific capabilities and configuration details.

 User Account Updates